6th Annual CUNY Accessibility Conference

 John Jay College of Criminal Justice 524 W 59th St. between 10th and 11th Ave New York, NY, 10019

-The CUNY Accessibility Conference Coordinating Committee and the Council on Student Disability Issues (COSDI) is pleased to invite you to the 6th Annual CUNY Accessibility Conference.
-The conference will bring together CUNY professionals along with others in the fields of higher education disability services to share information, network and receive training that will enhance their knowledge and skills.
-The theme of the Conference will be “Students Success in a Digital Age”.
-The Conference will be held on May 1st, 2015 at John Jay College of Criminal Justice 524 West 59th Street, New York City, NY 10019.
+The CUNY Accessibility Conference Committee in conjunction with the Council on Student Disability Issues (COSDI) is pleased to invite you to the 6th Annual CUNY Accessibility Conference.
+The conference will bring together CUNY professionals along with others in the fields of higher education disability services to share information, network, and receive training that will enhance their knowledge and skills.
+This year’s conference theme will be “Student Success in the Digital Age”.

 For more information and for further updates, please visit the 6th Annual Accessibility Conference page by clicking here.

 For people with disabilities, it may be difficult for some of them to accomplish simple tasks like writing at an appropriate pace.
 It’s often where even typing can get to be a hassle with writing notes from a textbook.
 It happens to the best of us too, sometimes.
 Wouldn’t an alternative to suffice this commonality be worth it?
 I think so.
 Let’s check it out!